Access Your Program's Website

-The Graduate School of Biomedical Sciences offers the Dean’s Award of Excellence to graduate school students, postdoctoral fellows and postdoctoral associates who receive an eligible fellowship award.
+The Graduate School of Biomedical Sciences offers the one-time, $3,000 Dean’s Award of Excellence to graduate school students, postdoctoral fellows and postdoctoral associates who receive an eligible fellowship award.
 Requirements are as follows:

 - Fellowship must be obtained from a federal or state agency and/or private foundation via a nationally competitive application process

 - Fellowship must provide at least two-thirds (2/3’s) of the student’s or postdoc’s stipend